bitmammoth/open-exchange-backend/README.md

     1. Alway use single quote for string (Use 'string here' instand of "string here")
     2. Use promise as much as possible instand of callback
+    3. Alway develop in strict mode by add "use strict" to beginning of JS file
+    4. Space after :, correct: {a: 2} , inorrect: {a:2}